pbarrett520/pbarrett520.github.io/_portfolio/ternary-sentiment.md

 ## Task

-The task is to take a heterogenous data set, a mixture of documents which are movie reviews and some which are not, and implepent a system of ternary classificiation.
+The task is to take a heterogenous data set, a mixture of documents which are movie reviews and some which are not, and implement a system of ternary classificiation.
 Non-reviews recieve the tag 0, postive movie reviews recieve the tag 1, and negative 2.
 So really, there are two different classification tasks going on here.
 The first is to discriminate between reviews and non-reviews.
 The second is to tell apart positive and negative reviews.
 And of course, the model should have a high F1 and accuracy score, while still generalizing well.

 ## The Approach That Didn't Work